joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 https://msdn.microsoft.com/en-us/library/hh228603(v=vs.110).aspx), and [Akka.NET](http://getakka.net/).
 If you want
 to do actors and/or message passing in .NET today, I recommend checking them out.)

+Midori, on the other hand, embraced numerous levels of isolation, beginning with processes themselves, which were even cheaper than Windows threads thanks to software isolation.
+Even coarser-grained isolation was available in the form of domains, adding added belts-and-suspenders hardware protection for hosting untrusted or logically separate code.
+In the early days, we certainly wanted to go finer-grained too -- inspired by [E's concept of "vats"]( http://www.erights.org/elib/concurrency/vat.html), the abstraction we already began with for process message pumps -- but weren't sure how to do it safely.
+So we waited on this.

-Even more relevant to the discussion of safety, however, is the notion of [shared nothing]( https://en.wikipedia.org/wiki/Shared_nothing_architecture), something Midori leveraged as a core operating principle.
+Important to the discussion of this architecture is the notion of [shared nothing]( https://en.wikipedia.org/wiki/Shared_nothing_architecture), something Midori leveraged as a core operating principle.
 Shared nothing architectures are great for reliability, eliminating single points of failure, however they are great for concurrency safety too.
 If you don't share anything, there is no opportunity for race conditions!
 (This is a bit